What's up with 'Aamchi Mumbai'?

 Oshiwara furniture market up in flames

+A massive fire broke out at a furniture market in Oshiwara area near Jogeshwari slum on Friday.
 Residents claimed to have heard cylinder blasts before the blaze erupted, though there has been no official confirmation of the cause of fire.
 15 fire engines were rushed to douse the category-4 (high intensity) fire.
 No causalities have been reported till now.

 Dedicated bus lanes to increase revenue

+In a bid to improve its revenues, BEST is exploring the option of dedicated bus lanes to increase its passengers.
+Experts believe that dedicated lanes will reduce congestion and prompt more Mumbaikars to use public transport.
 BEST aims at attracting more commuters from the present 33 lakh passengers per day to 35 lakh by introducing innovative ideas like Wi-Fi in buses.

 Credit societies to go on strike against Centre's decision

 Maharashtra agricultural credit societies and district central co-operative banks have decided to go on a one day strike on December 1.
 Credit societies and banks are protesting against centre's decision of not allowing them to accept scrapped notes.
 The agencies, facing a liquidity crisis, are unable to provide money to farmers for farm activities; and fear the collapse of cooperative system after centre's decision.

 Public opinion sought on revised syllabus

 State government has decided to revise syllabus for Class 8 and Class 10 from the academic year, 2018-19.
 Changes are being made with a view to keep a common academic body for all classes to have uniform syllabus and objectives.
 Currently different entities are responsible for syllabus and textbooks of different classes.
 Department has invited feedback from stakeholders on draft framework for consideration.